SynthmindsLLC/SynthBrain/01 - 🎥 Commercial Hub/📸 Content Capture/📖 Joe's Readwise/Readwise Syncs.md

 [[2024-05-04]] 1:54 PM — Synced 4 highlights from 1 document.
     - 4 highlights from An Epistemic Clusterfuck in the Making

+[[2024-05-05]] 6:53 AM — Synced 20 highlights from 1 document.
+    - 20 highlights from SHOCKING Robots EVOLVE in the SIMULATION Plus OpenAI Leadership Just...
+LEAVES?